prcutler/speakerstand-lights/README.md

 # Sound Reactive NeoPixel FeatherWing

-The `speakerstand-lights` project is written in CircuitPython and     uses a [NeoPixel FeatherWing](https://www.adafruit.com/product/3124), an [Adafruit rp2040 Pico Feather](https://learn.adafruit.com/adafruit-feather-rp2040-pico), and a digital microphone breakout board I used an [I2S mic](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout) but any *digital* mic will work, but not analog.
+The `speakerstand-lights` project is written in CircuitPython and     uses a [NeoPixel FeatherWing](https://www.adafruit.com/product/3124), an [Adafruit rp2040 Pico Feather](https://learn.adafruit.com/adafruit-feather-rp2040-pico), and a digital microphone breakout board I used an [I2S mic](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout) and any *digital* mic will work, but not analog.
 Together, they create a sound reactive spectrogram displayed on the NeoPixel FeatherWing's pixels.

 ### Part 1: CircuitPython Code